-Our Middle School Math Contests camp is an excellent fit for students seeking to prepare for contests like MATHCOUNTS and the American Mathematics Competitions–or for students who simply want an extra challenge over the summer.
-In this camp, students are introduced to important new topics while reviewing and applying concepts they have already encountered to advanced problems.
-Students also participate in practice individual and team competitions during the camp, gaining both mathematical skills and test-taking experience that will prepare them for key events in the upcoming school year.
+Our Middle School Math Contests and High School Math Contests camps are excellent fits for students seeking to prepare for contests like MATHCOUNTS and the American Mathematics Competitions–or for students who simply want an extra challenge over the summer.
+In these camps, students are introduced to important new topics while reviewing and applying concepts they have already encountered to advanced problems.
+Students also participate in practice individual and team competitions, gaining both mathematical skills and test-taking experience that will prepare them for key events in the upcoming school year.

 Our writing camps provide a venue for students to hone their writing and critical thinking skills over the summer.
 In Creative Writing for Grades 3-4, students learn the craft of fiction while composing their own short stories and poems alongside their classmates.
 Classes feature a mix of interactive writing activities and engaging lessons in the elements of storytelling and poetry.
 Our Academic Essay Writing for Grades 8-10 camp introduces students to the craft of essay writing at a college level.
 In addition to teaching students how to plan and write an academic essay, the camp explores the purpose behind such essays, examining their role both in academic settings and in the real world.
 By thinking critically about academic writing as an intellectual pursuit, students become not just better writers but deeper thinkers.